peterlsmith/FormAlly/README.md

     ).reset();
 ```

-Note that this predicate is case insensitive.
+Note that this predicate performs case insensitive matches.

 **false**